iqnite/spamoji/README.md

 Class instances are created by calling the class name, like a function.
 When an instance is created, the special method ✨ will be called.

+The 👉 emoji can be used to access instance variables and methods.
 Inside of methods, the 🤖 emoji can be used to refer to the current instance.

 ```spamoji
 📜 MyClass